Arc the Lad III: Plot

 Learning that a secret Academy base is hidden in an old airship, the group makes their way inside, only to find it crawling with enemy robots.
-Halfway through, the group finds Shu, who reveals that he was really trying to infiltrate the Academy's plans.
+Halfway through, the group finds Shu, who reveals that he was really trying to infiltrate the Academy.
 Having taken the Orb, Tosh returns to Testa and Shu joins Alec to get to the bottom of this.
 After defeating an Academy employee in a giant robot, Shu leaves the group.

-Afterwards, a new job opens up: Society Village needs to deliver information to the giant library in Jiharta.
-Taking the job, Alec and his friends take a boat to Jiharta.
+Alec and his friends take a boat to Jiharta.
 They quickly learn of an uproar in the Hunter's Guild and investigate: someone has stolen a water controlling scroll from the nearby Amaidar Temple.
 After speaking to Iga (Arc the Lad character), the party and Marsia, a young spellcaster from the Spell Institute who knows the thief personally, discover the thief, Tikva, is working for the Academy.

 Alec and his party find the Academy and Tikva at the Romastor, conducting a water controlling experiment with the scroll and some machinery.
 After the experiment, the Academy members dismiss Tikva, who becomes angry at not being recognized as helpful.
 Galdo, a spear wielding Academy member previously seen in the secret base, was watching the experiment and now intervenes.
 Alec and crew attack, surprising Galdo that they can even scratch him.
-He teleports away and Tikva is taken bake to Amaidar Temple.
-As punishment, Iga forcesg him to join the temple and become a monk, much to the surprise of everyone.
+He teleports away and Tikva is taken back to Amaidar Temple.
+As punishment, Iga forces him to join the temple and become a monk, much to the surprise of everyone.
 Marsia then decides to join Alec on his adventure.

-After settling a few jobs in Jiharta, Iga then wish to deliver a letter to his friend named Leshalt in Parute, which makes Alec and crew had to cross the ocean again.
-In Parute, they came across the main city, Paltos, and learned that an annual tournament's opening ceremony was commencing.
-The first prize of the tournament being a goddess statue attached with an Aura stone.
+After settling a few jobs in Jiharta, Iga then wish to deliver a letter to his friend named Leshalt in Parute.
+In Parute, they enter the main city, Paltos, and learn that an annual tournament's opening ceremony is commencing.
+The first prize of the tournament is a goddess statue with an Aura stone attached.
 It appears that the Academy had set a base there too, with Sharon in charge.
 After the opening ceremony, Alec found Leshalt and consult him about the Academy.
-After making a promise that he'll help in any way he can, Leshalt send the team back, only to bump into his grumpy brother, Velhart, who was arguably the best swordsman in Parute and second the best warrior only to Gruga of Brakia (the same from Arc the Lad II).
+After making a promise that he'll help in any way he can, Leshalt send the team back, only to bump into his grumpy brother, Velhart, who was the best swordsman in Parute and the second best warrior, only behind Gruga of Brakia.